Dental Implants Plano

 Who Dental Implants Can Help

-If you are without a single tooth, multiple teeth, or an entire row, dental implants can be a suitable option for you.
-Although some people can move on to oral surgery right away, most patients require additional treatment to address an underlying issue (i.e., gum disease, dental decay, etc.).
+If your jawbone is strong, your gums are healthy, and you’re committed to taking good care of your smile, then you may be able to move on to oral surgery right away.
+However, most patients require additional treatment to address an underlying issue (i.e., gum disease, dental decay, etc.).
 Fortunately, these problems do not necessarily disqualify you from receiving treatment.
-Instead, it may require you to wait a bit longer before dental implants can be put into place.
+Instead, it may require you to wait a bit longer before we can restore your complete smile and strong bite with dental implants.

 Missing One Tooth